alfredoonori22/People-Classification-and-Match-Analysis-in-Soccer/README.md

 # People Classification and Match Analysis in Soccer
-This project is developed the Computer Vision and Cognitive Systems exam of the University of Modena and Reggio Emilia.
+This project is developed for the Computer Vision and Cognitive Systems exam of the University of Modena and Reggio Emilia.

-The goal is to provide an accurate Object detector, capable of differentiate people on the field in three classes: **Player, Goalkeeper and Referee**.
+The goal is to provide an accurate Object detector, capable of differentiating people on the field in three classes: **Player, Goalkeeper and Referee**.

-And then to exploit this informations to provide some statistics starting from a football match video, like:
+And then to exploit this informations providing some statistics starting from a football match video, like:
 * the nearest player to the ball
 * the distance between them
 * the dominant color of his shirt